diylabwiki/homepage-configuration/README.md

-# Homepage Configuration
 A completed homepage configuration for anyone to use as an example to create their own homepage.

 I have included my docker-compose.yaml deployment that I used on my Dockge to deploy my Homepage instance and also an example.env file with all my environment variables that are passed to the container.
 ## Deployment
-This is my docker-compose.yaml file and also please take a look at my example.env file for the example of the included environment variables.
+This is my [docker-compose.yaml](docker-compose.yaml) file and also please take a look at my [example.env](example.env) file for the example of the included environment variables.
 ```yaml
 version: "3.3"
 services: